Oktopost/Squid/Docs/Source/References/Select/queryRecordsMap.rst

 	public function queryRecordsMap($key = 0, bool $excludeKey = false, bool $useMap = false): array|Structura\Map;

-Query the entire data set, but return an array were each record is mapped to the value of the ``$key`` column.
+Query the entire data set and return an array where each record is mapped to the value of the ``$key`` column.

 ----------